-Have you ever wanted an animated moving wallpaper on your desktop?
+Have you ever wanted an animated wallpaper on your Windows 10 desktop?
 Maybe you’ve seen your favorite streamer have one or maybe you didn’t even know it was possible until you came by this article.
 Whatever the case may be, you’ve come to the right place.
 There are a few ways you can get a live animated wallpaper on Windows 10 with minimal impact to performance.
+The main way to get an animated Wallpaper has quickly become Wallpaper Engine, but we’ve provided plenty of paid and free Wallpaper Engine alternative solutions as well.

 Although a paid software, Wallpaper Engine is by far the best and most multi-functional way to animate your desktop wallpaper on Windows 10.
-The software works on Windows 7 as well but requires Aero features to be enabled.
+The software works flawlessly on Windows 10, but on Windows 7 you need to have Aero features to be enabled.
 Wallpaper Engine is extremely cheap at around $4 and offers tons of features.
 Alongside a moving desktop wallpaper and animated backgrounds, you can do much more with the program.

 You can use your own graphics, videos or even websites as a desktop background.
 You can even liven up your own graphics with the built-in coloring features.
 The software supports all the common aspect ratios and multiple monitors.
 Probably the coolest feature is that the backgrounds can interact with your mouse movements!
-Alongside all the cool features, the performance hit is very minimal as all backgrounds will be paused while playing a game.
+Alongside all the cool features, the performance hit is very minimal as all backgrounds will be paused while playing any games or watching movies.
+You can customize all of the features to your liking and there’s tons of support to be found online in order to make your wallpaper look just the way you always wanted it.

 This is what can be achieved with wallpaper engine.

-You can get Wallpaper Engine on Steam for a very low price of under 5 bucks.
-Steam also provides their Workshop so users can share their own creations and animated wallpapers.
+You can get Wallpaper Engine on Steam for a very low price of under 5 bucks, even lower on a sale.
+Steam also provides their Workshop integrated into the software so users can share their own creations and animated wallpapers.
 It’s an amazing resource and makes acquiring new wallpapers much easier than trying to find them online.
+You can even add your own beautiful creations for your friends and other Steam users to use.

 We will provide some useful sources for cool live animated wallpapers in the end of this article.